nogueiravinicius/DOTplan/README.md

 =================

 This framework incorporates Probabilistic AI Planning into ROS systems.
 Its default planner is Prob-PRP, a MAXPROB solver.
-The action dispatching interface is based on ROSPlan, Its demo is a expansion from ROSPlan Interface Quadrotor, using navigation library present on husky_navigation.
+The action dispatching interface is based on ROSPlan, Its demo is a expansion from ROSPlan Interface Quadrotor, using navigation library.
 This framework relays is based on the execution of a FSM given in DOT format.
 It includes a visualization tool based on XDot.
 It was implemented for ROS Indigo running on Ubuntu 14.04.